Tight-Node/ExAM/README.md

 # ExAM

-A beautiful project with Express Angular and MongoDb; and Gulp, Jade, SASS, HTML5, Canvas Animations, Angular-route, ES6, and many other macro, micro tools that for many reasons I found necessary to include on it.
+A beautiful project with ES6, Express, Angular and MongoDb; and Gulp, Jade, SASS, HTML5, Canvas Animations and many other macro, micro tools that for many reasons I found necessary to include on it.